micropython/micropython/docs/pyboard/tutorial/lcd_skin.rst

 Using the LCD
 -------------

-To get started using the LCD, try the following at the Micro Python prompt.
+To get started using the LCD, try the following at the MicroPython prompt.
 Make sure the LCD skin is attached to the pyboard as pictured at the top of this page. ::

     >>> import pyb